-b) and, an ampacity equal to that of the DC positive conductor (under certain conditions, there may be an exception to allow this conductor to be one size smaller - refer to local standards).
+b) an ampacity equal to that of the DC positive conductor (under certain conditions, there is an exception to allow this conductor to be one size smaller - refer to the ABYC standard).

 2) The inverter/charger's negative battery terminal and DC grounded conductor (negative cable) shall not be connected to the inverter case or chassis at the inverter/charger itself.